facebook/infer/_docs/01-linters.md

 **AL: A declarative language for writing linters in Infer**

-Historically one of the major advantage of Infer when compared with other static analyzers is the fact it performs sophisticated inter-procedural/inter-file analysis.
+One of the major advantage of Infer when compared with other static analyzers is the fact it performs sophisticated inter-procedural/inter-file analysis.
 That is, Infer can detect bugs which involve tracking values through many procedure calls and the procedures may live in different files.
 These may be very subtle bugs and designing static analyses to do that is quite involved and normally requires deep static analysis expertise.

 However, there are many important software bugs that are confined in the code of a single procedure (called intra-procedural).
 To detect these bugs simpler analyses may suffice which do not require deep technical expertise in static analysis.
 Often these bugs can be expressed by referring to the syntax of the program, or the types of certain expressions.
 We have defined a new language to easily design checkers which identify these kind of bugs.
 The language is called AL (AST Language) and its main feature is the ability to reason about the Abstract Syntax Tree of a program in a concise declarative way.
 AL's checkers are interpreted by Infer to analyze programs.
 Thus, to detect new kind of bugs in Infer one can just write a check in AL without any knowledge of the internal of Infer.